+No appointment will be made to any post allocated to a political group until each of the groups which qualify for one has been allocated a post.
 No allocation of a post will be made to a political group which does not qualify for one.
 Only one post will be allocated to any political group.